Vivian Hsu: Music

 Hsu released her first solo single in 1995.
-She released her first full-length album, Tianshi Xiang (天使想) in 1996.
-Shortly thereafter, she took a speed course in Korean, and released a Korean version of the album titled Cheonsa Misonyeo (天使美少女).
+She released her first full-length album, Tianshi Xiang (天使想) in Japanese in 1996.
+Shortly thereafter, she took a crash course in Korean, and released a Korean version of the album titled Cheonsa Misonyeo (天使美少女).
 Unusually, neither of Hsu's first two albums was sung in her native language.

-In 1997, with two Japanese comedians—Kyoya Nanami and Amazan—and later with a second female vocalist known as 'Keddy', she was included in a musical act known as the Black Biscuits.
+In 1997, with two Japanese comedians—Kyoya Nanami and Amazan—and later with a second female vocalist known as Keddy, she joined the musical act Black Biscuits.
 The group was formed primarily as a "rival band" for the Japanese music group Pocket Biscuits, which was the creation of the Japanese variety show Utchan Nanchan no UriNari.
 Between 1997 and 1999, they released four hit singles and a full-length album, Life.
 Their single CD Timing recorded 1.5 million sales in 1998.
 They participated in Kōhaku Uta Gassen in 1998.
 Towards the end of the group's run, they failed to accomplish one of the challenges set forth by the variety show and the resulting punishment was the disbanding of Black Biscuits.

 During this period, Hsu also released two more solo albums: Da Mafan (大麻煩) in 1998, and Bubai de Lianren (不敗の戀人) in 1999.
 She followed Bubai de Lianren with a Japanese translation, Fuhai no Koibito, in 2000.
 Later that same year she released another new album, Jiaban de Tianshi (假扮的天使).

 In 2001, she formed The d.e.p with Masahide Sakuma, Gota Yashiki, Masami Tsuchiya and Mick Karn.
 The band was short-lived: by the end of the year they had released all the music they ever would.
 This amounted to two singles and a full-length album, 地球的病気 -We Are the d.e.p-.